THE PREMISE OF OUR CURRICULUM DESIGN

 We have seen a lot of growth and boost in confidence in students which ultimately makes them life-long learners.

 Possibilities for learning beyond textbooks are endless and so are the benefits provided by them.
-For learning outside classroom and beyond textbooks, school ground in itself is a great place to start.
-There is no end of places you can take the pupils - Museums, galleries, farms, bank, gram panchayat, rain harvesting plant, botanical garden; handicraft centre, organizing workshops, meeting people, community walk etc can be of great interest where they can find out how things are made and how things work at local level.
+For learning outside the classroom and beyond textbooks, the school ground in itself is a great place to start.
+There is no end of places you can take the pupils - Museums, galleries, farms, bank, gram panchayat, rain harvesting plant, botanical garden; handicraft center, organizing workshops, meeting people, community walk, etc can be of great interest where they can find out how things are made and how things work at the local level.

 It enriches the learning experiences of children in many ways: